-It’s great fun to read reports from the different news services about the film and listen to enthusiastic TV pundits (only briefly!), some of whom accept the data and others that completely reject it.
+It’s great fun to read reports from the different news services about the film and listen to enthusiastic TV pundits (only briefly!), some of whom accept the data and others who completely reject it.

 Social Studies 101

 This reminds me of a social studies class from my high school days.
-We frequently discussed current events and debated on how to determine which news reports were unbiased statements of facts, and which reports were editorials disguised as an unbiased presentation of facts.
+We frequently discussed current events and debated on how to determine which news reports were unbiased statements of facts and which reports were editorials disguised as an unbiased presentation of facts.

 Is Voter Fraud Possible?